 The randomized controlled trial included 131 older adults with hip, knee, foot or ankle arthritis.
 Half attended health education sessions to serve as a control group.
 The other half attended chair yoga sessions twice a week for eight weeks.
 Both types of sessions lasted 45 minutes each time.

 The volunteers who did yoga poses while seated had a greater reduction in pain and improvement in measures of quality of life compared to those in the health education group.
 Older people can stay active with chair yoga even if their balance is compromised.
 Many find this more difficult with traditional yoga, either standing or on the floor.

-If you are interested in other non-drug approaches to reducing arthritis pain in addition to yoga practice, you may wish to consult our new online resource, Alternatives for Arthritis.
-Be sure to keep the link you are sent in your email so you can read it as often as you wish.
+If you are interested in other non-drug approaches to reducing arthritis pain in addition to yoga practice, you may wish to consult our online resource, Alternatives for Arthritis.